Will Batman’s Former Robin Nightwing Come To The CW?

 The Flash and Supergirl just don’t seem like the right place for Batman’s angry adopted son.
 Supergirl already has a vigilante with the Guardian, while The Flash has already added too many team members in the last two years.
 Another one would just be confusing.

-But Legends of Tomorrow tends to rely on the kind of bare knuckle brawling that Nightwing could clearly bring to the table.
+But Legends of Tomorrow tends to rely on the kind of bare-knuckle brawling that Nightwing could clearly bring to the table.
 He would probably work great with White Canary.

-Featured Image by The CW]
+[Featured Image by The CW]